 The characteristics of a person’s face are often the first aspect we notice when approaching someone.
 The face is our portal to interact with the outside world.
 In a glimpse, even a young child will subconsciously assess whether the person in front of them is male or female based on the facial structure.

 Although these are aesthetic guidelines, every patient is different.
 Dr. Crane and Dr. Satterwhite understand that an individualized plan addressing each patient’s cosmetic concerns is the best way to optimize results with facial feminization surgery.
+There is no “one-size-fits-all” approach to treating your face, your precious window to the world.
+Not every patient will require “full” facial feminization.
+The procedures performed will be determined after detailed discussions and analysis, upon which you and the surgeon determine a very specific, personalized plan.

 For more information about FFS surgery, FFS before and after pictures and FFS cost, please contact us.